Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Study Design

-\paragraph*{\textbf{Hyperparameters of quantum kernel methods}} The QKMs as implemented in sQUlearn work analogously to their classical counterparts in \emph{scikit-learn}.
+\bmhead{Hyperparameters of quantum kernel methods} The QKMs as implemented in sQUlearn work analogously to their classical counterparts in \emph{scikit-learn}.
 In this work, we use QKRR and QSVR for regression tasks and QSVC for solving classification problems.
 The corresponding regularization hyperparameters are $\lambda$, $C$ and $\varepsilon$ as well as $C$, respectively as introduced above.
+While QKRR and QSVR leverage the same quantum kernel, they differ in the formulation of their classical kernel method; cf. Appendix~\ref{appendix:KRR-vs-SVR}.
+Considering both is essential to choose the best approach for a given dataset characteristic.